-Offset mortgages work on the same principle however, the positive balances in your current and/or saving accounts are held seperately and then linked to your mortgage.
+Offset mortgages work on the same principle however, the positive balances in your current and/or saving accounts are held separately and then linked to your mortgage.

-Yes, if you have a large amount of savings, you can pay off your entire mortgage in one go.
+Early mortgage repayment is an option if you have a large amount of savings, making paying your mortgage off in full possible.
+This means that you then own the property outright.
 Obviously, this option depends on how big your mortgage is, what terms and conditions apply and how much you have tucked away in savings.

-Be careful to check your terms and conditions carefully before considering this route as you may be liable for redemption penalties (usually a percentage of the amount you pay off).
+However, be sure to check your terms and conditions carefully before considering this route as you may be charged redemption penalties (usually a percentage of the amount you pay off).

 It is also vital to balance the security you will get from owning your home outright with the need to retain some savings to offer a safety net if your finances take a turn for the worse.

 Check the terms and conditions of your mortgage to see if a redemption penalty would be incurred, and how much it would be